Skip to main content

 Behavior

-1. Initial interview - Runs a full interview on startup
+1. Initial check - Runs a full check on startup

-2. File monitoring - Watches specified directories for changes
+2. File monitoring - Watches the specified directory for changes

-4. Re-interview - Runs interview and shows diff from previous
+4. Re-check - Runs check and compares against previous baseline

 5. Repeat - Continues monitoring